 A theoretical study of programming languages.
 Introduction to grammars and parsers.
 Language design issues and practical applications.
 (Formerly CSCI 434)

 This course provides an in depth analysis of the advantages and disadvantages of various programming languages.
 This study provides the framework for modern compiler design and regular languages.
 Included is a study of Backus-Naur forms.
 Lisp and Scheme are explored in further detail.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Student Overview

-Homework Assignments (4)
+Homework Assignments (6)

 The student is required to complete six (6) homework assignments that will give him or her the opportunity to demonstrate mastery of the lessons learned during the course.

 The Midterm will cover the Reading & Study material for Modules 1–4.
 The exam will be open-book/open-notes and contain multiple choice questions.
 The time limit for the exam will be 90 minutes.

 The Final will cover the Reading & Study material for Modules 5–8.
 The exam will be open-book/open-notes and contain multiple choice questions.
 The time limit for the exam will be 90 minutes.